amzn/amazon-advertising-api-php-sdk/README.md

 ~~Official~~ Amazon Advertising API PHP client library.

-This repository has been deprecated and will not longer receive updates.
+This repository has been deprecated and will no longer receive updates.

 ## Requirements